 A passive breakout module which exposes the MIDI ports as 5-pin DIN sockets is available (also in kit form).
 See this page.
+A 3.5mm TRS jack version is also available - see this page.

 MIDI "Low-Voltage Signaling"

 When MIDI was first conceived, standard logic circuits ran at 5V, and the initial hardware reference designs worked on this assumption.
 However, there is nothing in the MIDI standard that actually requires a specific voltage, since it operates as a current loop via an opto-isolator.